The Impact of Covid-19 on UK Visa and Immigration

 UK Visa Covid-19 Working Hours Concessions

-There is no longer a limit on the number of hours a migrant can work or volunteer each week in the UK if he/she is a:
+There is no longer a limit on the number of hours a migrant can work or volunteer each week in the UK if they are:

-- Student (including Tier 4 student) working for the NHS in a list profession
+- Students (including Tier 4 student) working for the NHS in a list profession

-- worker with a Skilled Work, Health and Care Work, Intra-company Transfer or T2 Worker visa and NHS job is a second job
+- workers with a Skilled Work, Health and Care Work, Intra-company Transfer, or T2 Worker visa and NHS job is a second job

 English language testing centres in the UK